ten-protocol/foundation/token-utility-whitepaper.md

 This tokenomics whitepaper describes both the tokenomics for the bootstrapping phase of the Obscuro network and the long term intentions for OBX’s utility.
 In summary, OBX will have four utilities after the bootstrapping phase and once the long term plans for Obscuro are in place:

 1. To provide a reward to incentivise node operators to correctly operate Obscuro nodes and provide a reliable service.
-2. A medium in which users can pay transaction fees and node operators can pay their stake and receive rewards to cover operational costs.
+2. A medium in which node operators can pay their stake and receive rewards to cover operational costs.
 3. A means to vote on proposals for changes to Obscuro via a governance model.
 4. A means to fund and incentivise the ongoing development of the Obscuro ecosystem via development opportunities, grants and competitions.